AndrewAPrice/Perception/Kernel/system calls.md

 ### Output
 * `rax` - 1 if the shared memory block page is exists, 0 otherwise.

+## Set memory access rights
+Sets the access rights for a page of memory.
+This only applies to memory that the process owns.

+### Input
+* `rdi` - 48
+* `rax` - The address of the memory page.
+* `rbx` - The number of pages to set.
+* `rdx` - A bitwise fields of the access rights the process has to this memory.
+This is a bitfield:
+  - Bit 0: The memory can be written to.
+  - Bit 1: The memory can be executed.

 # Process Management

 ## Get this process's ID